The Exorcist (franchise): Legacy

-In 2014, British author Saurav Dutt released a book entitled Pazuzu Unbound, which is a book set in contemporary times, dealing with the demon Pazuzu but which does not deal with the original characters in the film and novel on which the book is inspired.
+In 2014, British author Saurav Dutt released a book titled Pazuzu Unbound, which is set in contemporary times dealing with the demon Pazuzu but which does not deal with the original characters in the film and novel on which the book is inspired.

 Home media

 A limited-edition box set was released in 1998.
 It was limited to 50,000 copies, with available copies circulating around the Internet.
 There are two versions; a special edition VHS and a special edition DVD.
 The only difference between the two copies is the recording format.